fudge-py/fudge/docs/using-fudge.rst

     >>> s.sendmail("whoops")
     Traceback (most recent call last):
     ...
-    AssertionError: fake:SMTP.sendmail() was called with 1 arg(s) but expected 3
+    AssertionError: fake:SMTP.sendmail(...) was called unexpectedly with args ('whoops')

 If your code forgets to call an important method, that would be an error too: